devonzuegel/affitto/README.md

 ## About the project ##

+Affitto is a suite of agent-based models (ABMs) that explores the emergent behavior within housing markets and the impact of rent control and other zoning regulations.

 ## Contributing to our models ##

 All of our models (including a template and examples) can be found in the `/models` directory.
 All examples are standalone `.html` files with inline coffeescript, while the template model follows the same structure as each of our custom models: